 Musical Notes

-• Whole note: A note that lasts for four beats.
+- Eighth note: A note that lasts for half a beat.

-• Eighth note: A note that lasts for half a beat.
+- Sixteenth note: A note that lasts for a quarter of a beat.

 Keyboard Anatomy